openbsd/xenocara/lib/mesa/docs/meson.rst

 .. code-block:: console

-   meson build/
+   meson setup build/

 This will create the build directory.
 If any dependencies are missing, you can install them, or try to remove the dependency with a Meson configuration option (see below).
+Meson will print a summary of the build options at the end.

 To review the options which Meson chose, run: